mercadopago/devsite-docs/guides/plugins/unofficial/vtex/common-errors.en.md

 # Errors glossary

-The following errors are the most common ones:
+The following are common errors that can occur during your integration:

 |Message|Description|
 |---|---|